 It was as wonderful as I remembered though.
 It is such a lovely opportunity walking through a Victorian town and seeing life as it was over 100 years ago.
-The sheer of amount of effort put into creating an authentic encounter was very impressive, with the characters all in appropriate costume, shopkeepers all knowledgeable about the occurrences back in those times and a very traditional layout of shops and work places.
+The sheer of amount of effort put into creating an authentic encounter was very impressive.
+The characters were all in appropriate costume, shopkeepers all knowledgeable about the occurrences back in those times and a very traditional layout of shops and work places.

 On arrival you can change your money at the bank to appropriate coinage for Victorian times.
-The bank cashier was extremely helpful and explained to my boys all about the value of money over the ages (including the use of shells and even bark going way back!).
-Conveniently you can still use your own money if you run out, there are so many interesting things to discover (and buy) you might find out you need to.
+The bank cashier was extremely helpful and explained to my boys all about the value of money over the ages.
+Including the use of shells and even bark going way back!
+Conveniently you can still use your own money if you run out.
+There are so many interesting things to discover (and buy) you might find out you don’t need to.

 The boys made a beeline to the traditional sweet shop.
 They seem to have an inbuilt tracking device that can locate sweets from miles away!

 I on the other hand made a point of visiting the bakers.
 The freshly baked fruit bun we bought was delicious.
 It smelt lovely in there.

 We also made a point of having traditional fish and chips, these were were a real treat!
 I think I will find it hard going back to my normal fish and chip shop after having sampled these.

 There is plenty of fresh air to be had here, we sat by the canal to enjoy our chips.
 Just watch out for the ducks keen to pinch some of your lunch!
 Although the boys enjoyed encouraging them.
 We later had a big walk to burn off our chip lunch and the boys had lots of fun in the sunshine.
 With 52 acres to explore you can certainly tire your children out!
 Here is my eldest playing with his close friend from 92three30.